 - Inspect for damage: Look for signs of cracks or dents and address them right away to prevent further issues.

 - Lubricate moving parts: Applying lubricant to hinges, tracks, and rollers ensures smooth operation and reduces any strain on the panels.
+Read our detailed guide on how to make lubricants.
+We hope you will find it very useful.

 Warranty and Quality Considerations